Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 From there, I also hiked the short Dainichi-goe route of the Kumano Kodo.
 I’ll explain below why I did this, so you can decide what’s best for you.
 For more information on the different sections of the walk, see this detailed Kumano Kodo trail guide.

 Where are you headed after the Kumano Kodo?
-You may find some ideas in my articles on cherry blossoms in Osaka, planning your Kyoto itinerary, or doing a day trip to Mt.
-Fuji.
+You may find some ideas in my articles on cherry blossoms in Osaka, planning your Kyoto itinerary, doing a day trip to Mt.
+Fuji, or road tripping in Hokkaido.

 Different Routes of the Kumano Kodo Trek